 Bothell has two surface water inspectors available to answer your questions.
 Please let us know if you'd like one of them to contact you.

-Whatever goes into your storm drain flows through storm pipes or open channels, then discharges into streams, lakes, rivers, and eventually Puget Sound.
-It doesn't stop at a treatment facility along the way, which is why it's so important to make sure pollutants stay out of your storm system.
+In most cases, whatever goes into public storm drains in Bothell flows through storm pipes or open channels, then discharges into streams, lakes, rivers, and eventually Puget Sound.
+Unlike sewage, stormwater doesn't stop at a treatment facility along the way, which is why it's so important to make sure pollutants stay out of the storm system.

-A good rule of thumb?
-If you wouldn't want to swim in it or let your pets drink it, keep it out of your storm system.
-Remember...nothing but rain down the drain!
+Here's a good rule of thumb: If you wouldn't want to swim in it or let your pets drink it, keep it out of your storm system.

 Call our 24/7 Spill Hotline at 425-806-6750.

-A good rule of thumb?
-If you wouldn't want to swim in it or let your pet drink it, make sure it doesn't go down your storm drain.
+Here's a good rule of thumb: If you wouldn't want to swim in it or let your pet drink it, make sure it doesn't go down your storm drain.

 Call 425-488-0118 during business hours.
 We will need to know your address and phone number.
 We encourage residents to help to keep storm drains and catch basins clear, especially in the fall.
 If roadway conditions allow, please remove organic debris (like leaves, sticks, etc) and put them in your yard waste container for collection.